kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-42-expose-workloads-multiple-namespaces.md

 # Expose Workloads in Multiple Namespaces With a Single APIRule Definition

-This tutorial shows how to expose Service endpoints in multiple namespaces.
+Learn how to expose Service endpoints in multiple namespaces.

 > [!WARNING]
 >  Exposing a workload to the outside world causes a potential security vulnerability, so be careful.
 In a production environment, secure the workload you expose with [JWT](../../01-50-expose-and-secure-a-workload/v2alpha1/01-52-expose-and-secure-workload-jwt.md).